mfleisch5/Music/README.md

 Next we have edit, remove, and move.
 These were pretty easy to make, and they took in an actual beat number (I count the number of beats in the measure) to make things more easy for the user.

 Next we have our static methods, and a few others which I write about in the Javadoc comments.
-So in conclusion, have fun, I hope you understand why I did what I did, and thank you for reading me.

 ## Controller
 1. Clicking a note and pressing R removes the note.